-Whether it be an addiction to technology, an inability to handle human interaction, or simply a time-saving practice; when it comes to smaller, everyday tasks and questions more people are opting to take the self-service route.
+When it comes to smaller, everyday tasks and questions more people are opting to take the self-service route.
 How can banks and credit unions keep up?

 - Cross-channel consistency – Every channel matters.
-Whether it be social media presence, mobile application, website, branch, phone service, or ATM – each one needs to convey the brand’s core values, goals, and knowledge of the accountholder.
+Whether it be social media presence, mobile application, website, branch, phone service, or ATM – each one needs to convey the brand’s core values, goals, and knowledge of the account holder.
 Consistency and attention to detail will help improve relationships through trust and brand awareness.

 - Optimize for convenience – While every consumer has their reasons for choosing self-service, there is no denying the most seductive part is the perceived increase in speed.
-We are a society constantly striving for instant gratification.
+We are a society striving for instant gratification.
 We want the money transfer now.
 We want the bill paid now.
 We want cash now.
 Design and plan for the culture of NOW.

 - Rethink personal interactions – With the prominence of self-service slowing taking over standard account processes, financial institutions can take the time to focus more on how to meet account holder needs.
 Reach out with financial advice.
 Generate new products and services.
 Provide financial education to the community.
 Nurture relationships and encourage financial questions.

 Ultimately, the advent of self-service is certainly not the end of the world.
 The right preparation, planning, and testing can place your financial institution in the right place to face the future.